How To Install DeepLabCut#

 FIRST, install a driver for your GPU.
 Find DRIVER HERE: https://www.nvidia.com/download/index.aspx

-check which driver is installed by typing this into the terminal:
+Check which driver is installed by typing this into the terminal:

 nvidia-smi